Greece Moments Greece Moments

 Vardia Hotel, Kardamili

-Popular family-run hotel above Kardamili with stunning views and a great sunset.
-Spacious apartments, very good breakfast and fair value for money.
-Good starting point for exploring the western Exo Mani.
+A popular family-run hotel above Kardamili with stunning views and beautiful sunsets.
+Spacious apartments, a very good breakfast and great value for money.
+A good starting point for exploring the western Exo Mani.

 ➲ Book Vardia Hotel*